Things To Do

 In spring 2010, the Minnesota Twins (MLB) scored a grand slam with their new ballpark, Target Field.
 The 40,000 seat facility was awarded LEED-Silver certification, making it the second Major League ballpark in the United States to achieve that status.
 The Twins Field also offers a Taste of Twins Territory featuring signature food from local restaurants and vendors.

 The Minnesota Vikings (NFL) season’s kick-off brings countless Vikings fans downtown to tailgate and show their purple pride.
-The Vikings new home, U.S. Bank Stadium, opened the summer of 2016 on the site of the former Metrodome.
-The stadium has the largest ETFE roof and the five largest pivoting glass doors in the world, and is the site of the X Games (2017 -2020), Super Bowl LII and the NCAA Men’s Final Four in 2019.
+The Vikings home, U.S. Bank Stadium, opened the summer of 2016 on the site of the former Metrodome.
+The stadium has the largest ETFE roof and the five largest pivoting glass doors in the world, and is the site of the X Games (2017-2019), Super Bowl LII and the NCAA Men’s Final Four in 2019.

 Minnesota Lynx (WNBA) four-time WNBA champions (2011, 2013, 2015 and 2017), and Minnesota Timberwolves (NBA), along with concerts and other public events, keep Target Center busy year-round.

 Dubbed the “State of Hockey,” it’s only fitting that Minnesota has a beautiful ice arena, the Xcel Energy Center, for the Minnesota Wild (NHL).
-Minnesota United (MLS) was selected as an expansion team by Major League Soccer and they will play in their new Allianz Field stadium being built in Saint Paul beginning in spring 2019.

 Every year, the National Sports Center in Blaine, just north of Minneapolis, plays host to many amateur and professional soccer games, drawing crowds of all ages.